Slamannan Railway: Opening at last

-"By one of the swift passage boats the party were conveyed from Causeyend to Edinburgh in two hours and a half—the whole journey from Glasgow to Edinburgh being thus performed in four hours with the utmost ease and pleasure."

-The Directors of the Union Canal had subscribed some of the Slamannan capital and its parliamentary costs, and evidently saw collaboration with the Slamannan as being the future.
+The directors of the Union Canal had subscribed some of the Slamannan capital and its parliamentary costs, and evidently saw collaboration with the Slamannan as being the future.
 They were evidently persuaded by this demonstration run, for on 4 August they ordered a larger passenger boat for the new intercity trade.
 The arrival in "Edinburgh" was of course at the canal's basin at Port Hopetoun, some distance from the city centre.

 On 5 August 1840 the line opened, with a daily passenger train each way.